flowlog-rs/flowlog-rs.github.io/docs/getting-started/run-flowlog.md

 .output result(filename="<path to output file>", delimiter="|", compress=true)
 ```

-This writes columns separated by `|` and compresses the output using gzip.
-You may provide multiple `.input` and `.output` directives to read from or write to multiple locations.
+This writes columns separated by `|` and compresses the output using gzip (TODO: unsupported feature).

 ### Printing relation sizes
 If you use `.printsize`, FlowLog prints the number of tuples of a relation to standard output instead of writing the relation to a file: